csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The unpredictability and partial observability of real environments were recognized early on in robotics projects that used planning techniques, including Shakey (Fikes _et al._, 1972) and FREDDY (Michie, 1974).
 The problems received more attention after the publication of McDermott’s (1978a) influential article, _Planning and Acting_.

-The first work to make explicit use of AND–OR trees seems to have been Slagle’s SAINT

-program for symbolic integration, mentioned in Chapter 1.
+The first work to make explicit use of AND–OR trees seems to have been Slagle’s program for symbolic integration, mentioned in Chapter 1.
 Amarel (1967) applied the idea to propositional theorem proving, a topic discussed in Chapter 7, and introduced a search algorithm similar to AND-OR-GRAPH-SEARCH.
 The algorithm was further developed and formalized by Nilsson (1971), who also described AO∗—which, as its name suggests, finds optimal solutions given an admissible heuristic.
 AO∗ was analyzed and improved by Martelli and Montanari (1973).
 AO∗ is a top-down algorithm; a bottom-up generalization of A∗ is A∗LD, for A∗ Lightest Derivation (Felzenszwalb and McAllester, 2007).
-Interest in AND–OR

-search has undergone a revival in recent years, with new algorithms for finding cyclic solutions (Jimenez and Torras, 2000; Hansen and Zilberstein, 2001) and new techniques inspired by dynamic programming (Bonet and Geffner, 2005).
+Interest in search has undergone a revival in recent years, with new algorithms for finding cyclic solutions (Jimenez and Torras, 2000; Hansen and Zilberstein, 2001) and new techniques inspired by dynamic programming (Bonet and Geffner, 2005).

 The idea of transforming partially observable problems into belief-state problems originated with Astrom (1965) for the much more complex case of probabilistic uncertainty (see Chapter 17).
 Erdmann and Mason (1988) studied the problem of robotic manipulation without sensors, using a continuous form of belief-state search.
 They showed that it was possible to orient a part on a table from an arbitrary initial position by a well-designed sequence of tilting actions.
 More practical methods, based on a series of precisely oriented diagonal barriers across a conveyor belt, use the same algorithmic insights (Wiegley _et al._, 1996).

 The belief-state approach was reinvented in the context of sensorless and partially observable search problems by Genesereth and Nourbakhsh (1993).
 Additional work was done on sensorless problems in the logic-based planning community (Goldman and Boddy, 1996; Smith and Weld, 1998).
 This work has emphasized concise representations for belief states, as explained in Chapter 11.
-Bonet and Geffner (2000) introduced the first effective heuristics

-Exercises 157

-for belief-state search; these were refined by Bryce _et al._ (2006).
+Bonet and Geffner (2000) introduced the first effective heuristics for belief-state search; these were refined by Bryce _et al._ (2006).
 The incremental approach to belief-state search, in which solutions are constructed incrementally for subsets of states within each belief state, was studied in the planning literature by Kurien _et al._ (2002); several new incremental algorithms were introduced for nondeterministic, partially observable problems by Russell and Wolfe (2005).
 Additional references for planning in stochastic, partially observable environments appear in Chapter 17.

 Algorithms for exploring unknown state spaces have been of interest for many centuries.
 Depth-first search in a maze can be implemented by keeping one’s left hand on the wall; loops can be avoided by marking each junction.
-Depth-first search fails with irreversible actions; the more general problem of exploring **Eulerian graphs** (i.e., graphs in which each node hasEULERIAN GRAPH

-equal numbers of incoming and outgoing edges) was solved by an algorithm due to Hierholzer (1873).
+Depth-first search fails with irreversible actions; the more general problem of exploring **Eulerian graphs** (i.e., graphs in which each node has equal numbers of incoming and outgoing edges) was solved by an algorithm due to Hierholzer (1873).
 The first thorough algorithmic study of the exploration problem for arbitrary graphs was carried out by Deng and Papadimitriou (1990), who developed a completely general algorithm but showed that no bounded competitive ratio is possible for exploring a general graph.
 Papadimitriou and Yannakakis (1991) examined the question of finding paths to a goal in geometric path-planning environments (where all actions are reversible).
 They showed that a small competitive ratio is achievable with square obstacles, but with general rectangular obstacles no bounded ratio can be achieved.
 (See Figure 4.20.)

-The LRTA∗ algorithm was developed by Korf (1990) as part of an investigation into **real-time search** for environments in which the agent must act after searching for only aREAL-TIME SEARCH

-fixed amount of time (a common situation in two-player games).
+The LRTA∗ algorithm was developed by Korf (1990) as part of an investigation into **real-time search** for environments in which the agent must act after searching for only a fixed amount of time (a common situation in two-player games).
 LRTA∗ is in fact a special case of reinforcement learning algorithms for stochastic environments (Barto _et al._, 1995).
 Its policy of optimism under uncertainty—always head for the closest unvisited state—can result in an exploration pattern that is less efficient in the uninformed case than simple depth-first search (Koenig, 2000).
 Dasgupta _et al._ (1994) show that online iterative deepening search is optimally efficient for finding a goal in a uniform tree with no heuristic information.
 Several informed variants on the LRTA∗ theme have been developed with different methods for searching and updating within the known portion of the graph (Pemberton and Korf, 1992).
 As yet, there is no good understanding of how to find goals with optimal efficiency when using heuristic information.

 EXERCISES